NemboKid/simple-dapp/README.md

 ### :bangbang: Important remarks:

-* The contract has been constructed from a companies point of view and its presumed that the developers are successful in their job.
+* The contract has been constructed from a company's point of view and its presumed that the developers are successful in their job.
 The real incentives will disappear for the working developers as soon as they miss or fail a step and hance a quarter payment.

 * The maximum time is set to 52 weeks, which is a bit long given the four hard coded steps.
 This contract is more suitable for smaller gigs not requiring too big payments.